DigiBP/digibp-spiez/README.md

 ### Basic Insurance

 Customer applies for the basic health Insurance by filling the web application form.
-The submitted Webform is sent will be sent via Integromat (https://hook.integromat.com/9pok51uratqwjukfnswiy52wzcnby2w8) to herokuapp with all relevant variables.
+The submitted Webform is sent via Integromat (https://hook.integromat.com/9pok51uratqwjukfnswiy52wzcnby2w8) to herokuapp with all relevant variables.
 Camunda executes the decision table “Assess case”.
 The decision table uses input variables from the form (age, date of birth, zip code) to calculate a person factor, which is an eligibility score calculated based on output from two decision tables:
-1. Calculate area: Assigns a value of high, medium or low risk to a customer based on zip code and,
+1. Calculate area: Which Assigns a value of high, medium or low risk to a customer based on zip code and,

-2. Person data: Assigns a value of high, medium or low-price to the applicant based on age and gender.
+2. Person data: Which Assigns a value of high, medium or low-price to the applicant based on age and gender.

 Person factor is an eligibility score between 0 and 2.
 If the score is less than 2 the application is accepted else rejected.
 When the application is accepted, the price is calculated based on the Basic insurance model selected multiplied by the person factor and a contract generated.
 A pdf of the contract is created and stored in the database.
-An email is sent to the customer with the contract and the signed application should be returned by the customer within a period of 30 days or the contract expires.
-When the customer sends the signed contract, the status is updated automatically in the database, the pdf of the contract is stored, and a confirmation email is sent to the customer.
+An email is sent to the customer with the contract.
+The application should be signed by the customer within a period of 30 days or the contract expires.
+When the customer sends the signed contract, the status is updated automatically , the pdf of the contract stored in the database and a confirmation email is sent to the customer.